 To steam black-eyed peas:

 To heat black-eyed peas:

 CCP: Heat to 135 degrees F or higher for 15 seconds at the completion of the cooking process.

-Serve the lima beans immediately, or cover them and place them in a warmer until ready for service.
+Serve the black-eyed peas immediately, or cover them and place them in a warmer until ready for service.